 The plant also purifies the air from toxins such as benzene and formaldehyde which can be found in plastics, detergents, adhesives, grout, varnishes, and floor finishes.

 Aloe vera is very easy to care for.
-It only requires water every couple weeks and is very resilient if you forget.
+It only requires water every couple of weeks and is very resilient if you forget.
 It does not need a lot of direct sunlight either.
 Aloe reproduces easily and can be separated and repotted so you have a plant in every room.

 Aloe vera is also a great plant for natural remedies that have been used for centuries.
 If you cut a leaf off and open it up, the gel from inside can be used to apply on dry skin, insect bites, burns, and cuts.